MeVisLab/examples/mevislab.github.io/content/tutorials/openinventor/camerainteraction.md

 A `SoPerspectiveCamera` camera defines a perspective projection from a viewpoint.

 The viewing volume for a perspective camera is a truncated pyramid.
-By default, the camera is located at (0,0,1) and looks along the negative z-axis; the Position and Orientation fields can be used to change these values.
-The Height Angle field defines the total vertical angle of the viewing volume; this and the Aspect Ratio field determine the horizontal angle.
+By default, the camera is located at (0, 0, 1) and looks along the negative z-axis; the *Position* and *Orientation* fields can be used to change these values.
+The *Height Angle* field defines the total vertical angle of the viewing volume; this and the *Aspect Ratio* field determine the horizontal angle.

 A `SoOrthographicCamera` camera defines a parallel projection from a viewpoint.

-This camera does not diminish objects with distance, as an SoPerspectiveCamera does.
+This camera does not diminish objects with distance as an SoPerspectiveCamera does.
 The viewing volume for an orthographic camera is a cuboid (a box).

-By default, the camera is located at (0,0,1) and looks along the negative z-axis; the Position and Orientation fields can be used to change these values.
-The Height field defines the total height of the viewing volume; this and the Aspect Ratio field determine its width.
+By default, the camera is located at (0, 0, 1) and looks along the negative z-axis; the *Position* and *Orientation* fields can be used to change these values.
+The *Height* field defines the total height of the viewing volume; this and the *Aspect Ratio* field determine its width.

 Add a `SoCameraWidget` and connect it to your `SoGroup`.